Why a Wellness Wheel?

 Accordingly, you can find varying perspectives on this original model all over the Internet.
-And, while it definitely will behoove the wellness professional, or even avid personal development enthusiast, to understand the psychological underpinnings of the Wheel of Wellness activity, you do not need a degree or a professional to facilitate your understanding of this exercise.
+And, while it definitely will behoove the wellness professional, or even avid personal development enthusiast, to understand the psychological underpinnings of a wellness wheel activity, you do not need a degree or a professional to facilitate your understanding of this exercise.
 All you need is a willingness to reflect honestly on your life and an openness to change.
 The Wheel of Wellness provides a snapshot, or big picture view, of your current sense of balance, not a historical overview or road map to the future.
 As such, it is an excellent tool for creating awareness of where you are in the moment.
 Then, you can reflect on how you got there, and where you want to be.

 The Dimensions of Wellness

-There have been many evolutions of the Wheel of Wellness.
+There have been many evolutions of the Wheel of Wellness, or Wellness Wheel.
 Most contain six to eight separate parts, representing the different dimensions of our lives.
 These dimensions often include the following items:

 - Physical – representing our physical body, need for movement, nutrition and rest.